KeerthanaM2005/CodexIntern_Tasks/Matrix_Tool-main/README.md

 # Determinant Calculation

   * Displays output in a user-friendly format
-  * Built using Python and NumPy
+  * Built using Python and numpy

 # TECH STACK

    * Language	-Python
-   * Library  -numPy
+   * Library  -numpy

 # HOW TO RUN
  Start Backend (Flask)